Skip to content

 genai-logic add-cust --using=discount # Adds schema changes

-Instead of just explaining, the tutor deliberately surfaces misconceptions:
+The tutor deliberately surfaces misconceptions:

 After showing the rules work, ask: